-However, as your company grows, there are changing strategic considerations.
-As your company grows to become a mid-size or large entity, it becomes more of a target for patent lawsuits by other companies.
+For medical device companies, it is also helpful to develop a large patent portfolio to deter lawsuits against you from other companies.
+As your company grows to become a mid-size or large entity, it becomes more of a target for patent lawsuits.
 First, incumbents start to recognize you as more of a threat.
 Second, the growth of your company means higher revenue and potentially higher monetary recoveries for companies that assert patents against you.
 Third, as your company expands its product offerings into new areas, there are more potential patents owned by others that might cover your products.

-The best patent strategy in this case tends to change from just covering a core technology area to developing a large patent portfolio that covers a range of technology areas that your company operates in or are close to areas that it operates in.
-The reason for this is that one of the best ways to deter other companies from suing your company for patent infringement is to develop a strong patent portfolio that would allow you to counter sue.
+One of the best ways to deter other companies from suing your company for patent infringement is to develop a strong patent portfolio that would allow you to counter sue.
 This can give you strong deterrence capability because other companies know that if they sue you for patent infringement, then you will sue them back for infringement of your patents by their products.

 When two companies with strong patent portfolios sue each other for infringement, the result is often a deadlock where neither company can obtain an advantage because both companies infringe each other's patents.
 The result is often a cross-license, where each company licenses its patent portfolio to the other.
 Therefore, if you have a strong patent portfolio that covers another company's product line, it becomes less likely for that company to sue you for patent infringement.
-They would know that the likely result will be a cross-license with no net gain for them.
+They would know that the likely result will be a cross-license with no net gain for them